 Business greed led to the financial-sector collapse.
 That includes the behavior of Wall Street, disingenuous mortgage underwriting, the abrupt terminations of credit lines to businesses, and the predatory practices of credit card companies charging huge interest rates and fees for to small businesses and consumers for bogus reasons.

 The federal government has ostensibly tried to correct the problems, but failed.
-Sen. Maria Cantwell (D-WA) has fought risky derivative trading and lending money to small businesses.
 The GOP claims to want to do something for small business.
 The credit card legislation hasn’t corrected all the injustices nor has it helped the majority of small businesses and consumers suffering from tepid or low credit scores as a result of the predatory practices.

 The tax incentives to create jobs aren’t working because an economic engine, small business, isn’t in a position to do so.
 Either the businesses still have poor credit or they can’t afford to risk hiring workers.
 The incentives are just a pittance compared to the costs of a yearly salary, benefits and the risks of having to layoff newly hired workers.
 Unemployment insurance is too high for them, as it is.

 And small business loans aren’t available to credit-challenged businesses.
 Even if they could get loans, it would only exacerbate the situation because the businesses aren’t making enough money to pay the loans back.
 They have too few customers.
 Consumers can’t afford to buy nor do they have the credit to do so.